DamesMakingGames/manual/manual/guide-tweeting.md

 tags: ["guidelines", "community-manual"]
 ---

 Thanks so much for volunteering your time and energy!
-This is a handy, at-a-glance guide to livetweeting a DMG event, including workshops, Speakers Socials, or showcases.
+This is a handy, at-a-glance guide to livetweeting a DMG event, including workshops, speakers socials, or showcases.

 ## Accessing the DMG Twitter account: